 In 1977, Jim, along with his band, Timberline recorded the The Great Timber Rush for CBS EPIC in Hollywood California.
 While touring with Timberline, they opened for Dolly Parton.
 This led to a long relationship with Jim playing in Dolly Parton’s band off and on since 1979, including her 2011 Better Day World Tour.

 While doing sound for John Denver at John’s first appearance at the Red Rocks Amphitheater in 1972, he was one of the first to hear “Rocky Mountain High” at the sound check.
 Jim recorded vocals and banjo on John Denver’s “Different Directions” and sang with John in concert.
 He sang “Rocky Mountain High” at the Colorado State Capital when the song became the co-official state song of Colorado in 2007.

-Jim has created a multimedia tribute to Buffalo Bill that played in May and June of 2017 in various venues in Colorado and he is now performing around the country, including Arkansas.
+Jim has created a multimedia tribute to Buffalo Bill that played in May and June of 2017 in various venues in Colorado and he is now performing around the country.
 Jim also co-produces the Shetland Reel Music Festival each August in the Shetland Islands of northern Scotland.